Anush79/guessTheNumber/README.md

 ## Rules

 1. **Easy level** Range: 0-100

    10 attempts with easy hints and previous guesses shown on right side.

 2. **Medium level**  Range: 0-50

    7 chances with the little hints and previous attempts shown on right side.

 3. **Hard level**  Range: 0-10
-will have only 3 chances, and numbers to guess from will be 1-10.
+   User will have only 3 chances with minimal hints and no previous guesses to be shown.

 ## Live Demo